 Where to position your terrarium

-Because your plants are surrounding by glass, do not place them in direct light.
+Because your plants are surrounded by glass, do not place them in direct light.
 The temperature can quickly rise inside your terrarium, essentially roasting your plants.

 Your terrarium’s new home should be a spot where it can enjoy plenty of indirect light, like a window that enjoys indirect light for most of the day.
 Most ferns grow in moist areas under forest canopy, so a fern terrarium will also thrive in low light, but keep it away from indoor heaters and air-conditioners.